mcloughlan/algo-notes/docs/index.md

 ## Introduction

-Pull requests are welcome!
-Please see [the repository](https://github.com/mcloughlan/algo-notes)

 If you are studying some non-VCE type of 'algorithms and analysis' this site will still be helpful, but keep in mind that the bulk of this website is designed for VCE students.

 !!! note